UTogether2020: A Roadmap for the University of Toronto

 It is expected that in the early stages of return, most employees who are able to work from home will continue to do so for some or all of the time.
 During this phase, all elements of research that can be undertaken from home, such as data analysis and writing, will continue remotely.
 Instructional activities will be planned so that the best possible student experience will be provided in a safe manner.
 The University will also be mindful of local advice from public transit authorities.
 Above all, we must be prepared for a resurgence of cases in our community and for some public health measures to be re-imposed.

 International travel restrictions will likely remain in place for some time.
 When these restrictions are lifted, there will likely be strict quarantine requirements for those coming to our campuses from abroad, such as international students and new faculty.
-The University will support travelers to meet these self-isolation requirements.
+The University will support travellers to meet these self-isolation requirements.
+The University has developed guiding principles to facilitate access to on or off-campus accommodations for new and returning students coming from outside of Canada, to enable them to fulfill the mandatory quarantine requirements set up by the Government of Canada.

 Workplace measures will be put in place for employees, including staggered shifts and flexible work arrangements to reduce the risk of transmission.
 Physical distancing requirements in offices, labs and common spaces will be applied.
 The University’s EHS office has procedures in place in the event of probable or confirmed COVID-19 cases.